Dublin 15

-Dublin 15, also rendered as D15, is a postal district in the suburbs of Dublin in Fingal, Ireland.
-It is 11 km west of the GPO in Dublin city.
+Dublin 15, also rendered as D15, is a postal district in the suburbs of Dublin, Ireland.
+It is 11 km west of the General Post Office in Dublin city.

 Geography and political subdivisions

 Dublin 15 covers a large area, rising from the River Liffey to 93 m at the townland of Cloghran near the Rosemount Business Park.
-The district is bordered by County Meath to the west and the north-west and by the Ratoath Road to the north-east.
+The district is bordered by County Meath to the west and the northwest and by the Ratoath Road to the northeast.
 The land between the Ratoath Road / Cappagh Road and the M2 / N2 road lies in the Dublin 11 postal district.
 The townland of Ashtown and the boundary walls of the Phoenix Park is the district's eastern boundary.
 The Liffey forms the southern limit with the anomalous exception of that part of Dublin 20 that contains the village of Chapelizod.

 Dublin 15 lies primarily within the county of Fingal.
 Administrative offices of Fingal County Council are located in the grounds of the Blanchardstown Shopping Centre.

 For elections to Dáil Éireann, the district is entirely contained within the Dublin West constituency.
-Only three electoral divisions of the constituency lie outside Dublin 15: Kilsallaghan, Lucan North and Swords-Forrest.
+Only three electoral divisions of the constituency lie outside Dublin 15: Kilsallaghan, Lucan North, and Swords-Forrest.